ankor-ai/Algorithms/Median-Computation-Large-Data-Problem/README.md

   <img src="https://latex.codecogs.com/gif.latex?%5Clarge%20m%20%5Cin%20%5B%5Cmu%20-%5Csigma%2C%20%5Cmu%20&plus;%20%5Csigma%5D">
 </p

-But why this is useful ?
+But wait a minute.
+Why this is useful ?

+## The binapprox algorithm using Property 2

+Well, since we want to approximate the median of large data, we can use the property 2 to narrow the scope of the median search.
+In other words, if we compute the mean and the standard deviation

 ## Example